russkyc/minimalapi-framework/README.md

 </p>

 This dynamically generates a generic CRUD API implementation backed with Entity Framework Core and Minimal API.
-This can be used for quick prototyping and for small apps that only require CRUD operations.
+This can be used to create a quick backend for prototyping apps that use CRUD operations.

 <img src="Resources/swagger.jpeg" style="width: 100%;" />